Most seasoned Go programmers are familiar with the memory representation of an

 Similarly to the second example, if we changed the return type of NewThing()

-, the same example would yield the following results.
+to any, the same example would yield the following results.

 true // NewThing() == nil